 Depending on the purpose, data can continually be transformed and manipulated in different ways to accomplish it.

-Data transformation is fast becoming a critical tool in every industry.
+Furthermore, data transformation is fast becoming a critical tool in every industry.
 No matter how big or small, businesses would do well to consider taking advantage of data transformation techniques.